Lagrangian filtering for wave-mean flow decomposition: Lagrangian mean formulation

-We note here that there is no assumption of time scale separation in the Eulerian frame between the `slow' mean flow and the `fast' motions to be filtered.
-The original formulation of GLM theory by \cite{andrewsExactTheoryNonlinear1978} defines the Lagrangian average in an abstract way to apply to spatial, ensemble, or temporal averages.
-To apply it to temporal averages requires a time scale separation between the `slow' and `fast' motions \citep{Buhler2014book}.
-With our current approach, there is no such requirement, and this is explained further with an example illustrating the difference between the formulations in Appendix \ref{app:timescales}.
+We note here that there is no assumption of time-scale separation between the `slow' mean flow and the `fast' motions to be filtered.
+The original formulation of GLM theory by \cite{andrewsExactTheoryNonlinear1978} defines the Lagrangian average in an abstract way to apply to ensemble averages.
+To apply it to temporal averages such as the one we compute requires an assumption that the mean flow is `frozen' during the averaging operation \citep{Buhler2014book}, and this is explained further with an example illustrating the difference between the formulations in Appendix \ref{app:timescales}.